PineappleCrazy/routelog/README.md

 Reach out on Discord

+### To import our current, *official* routes:
+Download the latest [shuttle](https://github.com/PineappleCrazy/routelog/blob/main/shuttle.txt) and replace with old shuttle in your respective files.
+Import through `Data Settings` > `Import Shuttle`

 ### Upon running, you will be prompted with all functions available.
 There is a guide to each below.